fbpx

 How do patients pay for mesothelioma treatment?

-Treatment for mesothelioma can be expensive for patients.
-Surgery is on average approximately $50,000 and chemotherapy is on average nearly $40,000.
-Many health insurance plans cover cancer treatment, but they may not pay for travel costs to a top cancer center or the cost of hiring a professional caregiver.
-Many people with mesothelioma receive legal compensation from the companies responsible for asbestos exposure to help pay for treatments and necessary care.
+Yes, mesothelioma compensation can help pay for treatment.
+Many people with mesothelioma are owed restitution from the companies responsible for asbestos exposure to help pay these costs.
 Most people file asbestos trust fund claims, which means they do not need to file a lawsuit or go to court to receive this financial assistance.

 Sources & Author